Funding for Therapy and Counselling

 Are there any restrictions on how I use the funding?

 Yes.
-The funding must only be used to pay for therapy and counselling and incidental costs incurred directly as a result of attending your therapy or counselling sessions.
+The funding must only be used to pay for therapy and counselling and reasonable and necessary costs incurred to access therapy or counselling sessions.

 Are there any restrictions on which therapist or counsellor I use?